-2017 was the ninth full year of operation of Massachusetts Vehicle Check, the Commonwealth's enhanced Inspection and Maintenance (I&M) Program.
+2018 was the ninth full year of operation of Massachusetts Vehicle Check, the Commonwealth's enhanced Inspection and Maintenance (I&M) Program.

 The Massachusetts Department of Environmental Protection (MassDEP) and the Massachusetts Department of Transportation's Registry of Motor Vehicles Division (RMV) jointly administer the Massachusetts Vehicle Check Program.
-The contract with Parsons Environmental & Infrastructure Group Inc. to manage and implement the Vehicle Check Program that began in 2008 ended on September 30, 2017.
 In November 2016, the Commonwealth contracted with Applus Technologies to manage and implement the program starting on October 1, 2017.
-This contract continues the same program design established October 1, 2008 and adds new features to assist with program oversight that are described in the 2016 - 2017 biennial report procedures section.
+This contract continues the same program design established October 1, 2008 and adds new features to assist with program oversight that are described in the 2016 - 2017 biennial report.
 The Massachusetts Vehicle Check is a comprehensive vehicle emissions and safety testing program including:

-- Inspections provided by a decentralized network of inspection stations; - Stations and inspectors licensed by the Commonwealth;
+- Inspections provided by a decentralized network of inspection stations; - Stations and inspectors licensed by the Commonwealth; - Annual safety tests;

-&lt;sup>1 See "Attachment A: Index of Report Pages Relevant to EPA Regulation Sections" for details about where specific required items appear in this report.
+1 See "Attachment A: Index of Report Pages Relevant to EPA Regulation Sections" for details about where specific required items appear in this report.

-- Annual safety tests; - Commercial vehicle safety inspections that meet U.S. Department of Transportation requirements, so these vehicles only need one comprehensive check; - An annual On-Board Diagnostic (OBD) emissions test for vehicles that are equipped with OBD systems (vehicles 15 or more years old are exempt); - An annual opacity test for emissions for diesel vehicles model year 1984 and newer greater than 10,000 lbs. gross vehicle weight rating (GVWR) that are not equipped with OBD; - A safety test and any applicable emissions test upon transfer of ownership; - A requirement that vehicles that fail their initial emissions test be repaired and pass a re-test within 60 days; - Waiver eligibility, for a one-year waiver of the emissions standards, for certain vehicles that fail their emissions test after being repaired by a state-registered repairer; - An "economic hardship" extension for vehicles that failed their emissions test and require replacement of a major (and expensive) component to pass, giving the vehicle owner one year to finance repairs or replace the vehicle; - Ten Motorist Assistance Centers (MACs) located across the state to provide information to motorists, technical assistance to repair technicians, help with getting vehicles "ready" for testing after emissions repairs, vehicle evaluations for repair waivers and economic hardship extensions, and vehicle testing quality assurance; - Market-based fees for commercial vehicle inspections; and - An inspection fee of \$35 for non-commercial vehicles.
+- Commercial vehicle safety inspections that meet U.S. Department of Transportation requirements, so these vehicles only need one comprehensive check: - An annual On-Board Diagnostic (OBD) emissions test for vehicles that are equipped with OBD systems (vehicles 15 or more years old are exempt); - An annual opacity test for emissions for diesel vehicles model year 1984 and newer greater than 10,000 lbs. gross vehicle weight rating (GVWR) that are not equipped with OBD; - A safety test and any applicable emissions test upon transfer of ownership; - A requirement that vehicles that fail their initial emissions test be repaired and pass a re-test within 60 days; - Waiver eligibility, for a one-year waiver of the emissions standards, for certain vehicles that fail their emissions test after being repaired by a state-registered repairer; - An "economic hardship" extension for vehicles that failed their emissions test and require replacement of a major (and expensive) component to pass, giving the vehicle owner one year to finance repairs or replace the vehicle; - Ten Motorist Assistance Centers (MACs) located across the state to provide information to motorists, technical assistance to repair technicians, help with getting vehicles "ready" for testing after emissions repairs, vehicle evaluations for repair waivers and economic hardship extensions, and vehicle testing quality assurance; - Market-based fees for commercial vehicle inspections; and - An inspection fee of \$35 for non-commercial vehicles.
 The fee was increased from \$29 to \$35 on July 1, 2014, the first increase since 1999.